 In the last few posts I have written about Apache Sling, a REST-based web framework, that makes it easy to build content-oriented applications (e.g., websites and related services).

-In this post, I'll walk you through the steps I followed when generating the scaffolding for a desktop application with version 3 of the Ionic Framework.
+In this post, I'll walk you through the steps I followed when generating the scaffolding for an application that supports larger screen sizes (i.e., desktops) with version 3 of the Ionic Framework.

 - Node.js (which includes npm, the Node Package Manager)

 Ionic 3 combines Angular 4, bespoke user interface components and Apache Cordova to help developers build hybrid mobile applications.
 Version 3 of the Ionic Framework includes improved support for desktop applications, including a new responsive grid system and split pane support.

 To install the Ionic Framework's Command Line Interface (CLI) we'll use